longkai/essays/articles/2017/xiaolongtongxue.com/README.md

   "/path/to/old": "/path/to/new"
 ```

-Remember in the `assets/images/` directory there are some placeholder images, you would like to replace them with yours.
+Remember in the `assets/images/` directory, some placeholder images, you would like to replace them with yours.

 ## Run with Docker